Jiří Trnka: 1950s

 During the first half of the next decade, Trnka experimented with new techniques in his short animations.
 He returned to the cartoon O zlaté rybce (The Golden Fish, 1951), and animated shadow puppets in Dva mrazíci (1953).
 In Veselý Circus (The Merry Circus, 1951) he used a technique that involved stop-motion with two-dimensional paper cutouts.
 He neglected, however, the production of any animated feature-length puppet film.
-Apparently, for a time he had the idea of making a film about Don Quixote, but the project was not well received by the Czechoslovakian authorities.
+Apparently, for a time he had the idea of making a film about Don Quixote, but the project was not well received by the Czechoslovak authorities.
 In 1953 he premiered Staré pověsti české (Old Czech Legends, 1953), his quarter-length movie.
 As with Špalíček, his first feature, Staré pověsti české is structured in seven episodes that tell the legendary history of the Czech people.
 The film is adapted from a work by Alois Jirásek (1851-1930), then a popular author among the Czech youth, and has an obvious patriotic tone.

 In the same vein of exploring the classics of Czech literature, Trnka in 1955 faced the challenge of adapting to the screen a work immensely popular, the anti-war satire Osudy dobrého vojáka Švejka za světové války of Jaroslav Hašek (The Good Soldier Švejk).
 At that time there already existed film adaptations of this work made using real actors, but Trnka was the first to make an animated film about the character.
 For the construction of the puppets, Trnka was inspired by the illustrations for the original book made by Josef Lada, which in the popular imagination were closely associated with the characters of Hašek.
 This humorous film is divided into three episodes, which tell the grotesque adventures of Švejk during World War I. It received several awards at international festivals.

 In 1959 he made his last feature film: Sen noci svatojánské (A Midsummer Night's Dream, 1959), adapted from one of the most famous works of William Shakespeare.
 Trnka had previously illustrated this book so he knew it well.
 In his adaptation he gave focus not only to the images, but also to the music of Václav Trojan, and strove to give the film an air of ballet, for which he hired a renowned dancer as an adviser.
 The puppets used in the film were not constructed of wood, but of a specially-made plastic, which allowed for a more detailed modeling of faces.
 Although it did not escape some criticism, Sen noci svatojánské was a resounding international success and is recognized as one of Trnka's masterpieces.